 |Total Miles Driven (miles)||291||2,727||328||948||1,593||1,314||1,573||767|

 Several factors were considered as part of the analysis.
 These included:

 - The average background NO2 concentration where the vehicle is kept (obtained from the Department for Environment Food and Rural Affair’s background maps tool).

 The chart below provides a graphical representation of the average NO2 concentration for each car and the values for the various factors that have been considered.

-Based on the data shown in the graph and table above, the following conclusions have been drawn:
+Based on the data shown in the graph and table above, the following conclusions have been drawn on interior air quality:

 - The age of the vehicle appears to have an effect on NO2 concentrations, with newer vehicles generally recording lower levels.
 This may be indicative of more recent improvements to filtration systems which help to reduce the potential for ingress of pollutants;